 In a shocking burst of judicial activism, the Supreme Court decided that corporations should be treated in the same manner as ordinary citizens and be allowed to spend the massive amounts of money they accumulate on direct attack ads for or against Members of Congress.

-“This egregious decision turns back the clock on over 60 years of precedent,” said Lisa Gilbert, Democracy Advocate for the Colorado Public Interest Research Group.
+“This egregious decision turns back the clock on over 60 years of precedent,” said Jenn Hatch, an Associate at the Connecticut Public Interest Research Group.

 “A corporation is not, nor has it ever been, a person with voting rights.
 Corporations are not your neighbors, they cannot get married, they cannot die, and a corporation is not part of “We the People,” she added.
 “It is essential that we fix this misstep by the courts, before we see the landscape of elections financing washed away in a raging flashflood of corporate money.”